Chocolate Chip Pudding Cookies

 These Chocolate Chip Pudding Cookies have a special ingredient that makes the best soft chocolate chip cookies ever!
-Adding vanilla pudding mix to the batter for these cookies gives these cookies a chewy, soft center and crisp irresistible edges.
+Adding vanilla pudding mix to the dough gives these cookies a chewy, soft center and crisp, irresistible edges.

 Chocolate Chip Pudding Cookies Recipe

-Now that my oldest love to help in the kitchen, I'm loving making these chocolate chip cookies together.
-These soft chocolate chip pudding cookies will become your go-to chocolate chip cookie recipe that you'll practically know by heart after making them a few times.
+Now that my oldest can help in the kitchen, I'm loving making these chocolate chip cookies together.
+These soft chocolate chip pudding cookies will become your go-to chocolate chip cookie recipe, practically memorized after making them a few times.

-Looking for another classic cookie recipe?
+Love classic cookie recipes?
 These oatmeal raisin cookies are divine!
+These M&M cookies are a favorite too.

-- Chocolate chip pudding cookies are so easy to freeze, so you can make a big batch and freeze leftovers until you want one or two.
+• Chocolate chip pudding cookies are so easy to freeze, so you can make a big batch and freeze the leftovers until you want one or two.

 If you've ever had the internal debate about whether you wanted soft, gooey cookies or ones with crisp edges, you no longer have to choose.
 These chocolate chip pudding cookies are both crispy and chewy!